Viability of the $R+e^T$ cosmology: Discussion

 \section{Discussion}

-The cosmological constant problem is nowadays within the greatest observational issues of Physics. $\Lambda$ still lacks a physical interpretation that could agree with its value inferred from cosmological observations.

-An interesting form to alleviate the cosmological constant issue is by considering the cosmological ``constant'' as varying in time, as one can check, for instance, Ref.\cite{basilakos/2009}.
-Besides changing the gravitational aspects of gravity, as deeply mentioned in Section \ref{sec:int}, one can also infer the cosmic acceleration by assuming the Universe is filled by some fluid that respects, for instance, the Chaplygin gas equation of state \cite{bento/2002}-\cite{bento/2003b}.
-This is also an alternative to describe cosmic acceleration with no cosmological constant, and in fact, can even provide an unified alternative to dark energy and dark matter.
+The longstanding cosmological constant problem remains as one of the greatest observational issues of Physics.
+An interesting form to alleviate it is by considering the cosmological \textquotedblleft constant\textquotedblright\ as time varying (for instance, Ref.\cite{basilakos/2009}).
+Besides changing the gravitational aspects of gravity, as deeply mentioned in Section \ref {sec:int}, one can also infer the cosmic acceleration by assuming the Universe is filled with some fluid that follows the Chaplygin gas equation of state \cite{bento/2002}-\cite{bento/2003b}.
+This is also an alternative to describe cosmic acceleration with no cosmological constant, and in fact it can provide an unified alternative to dark energy and dark matter.

-In the present letter we approached the cosmic acceleration through an extended theory of gravity that allows the inception of material terms dependent on $T$ in the gravitational action.
-Particularly, and as a novelty in the literature, we considered an exponential dependence for the trace of the energy-momentum tensor.
+Here we have addressed the cosmic acceleration through an extended theory of gravity named $f(R,T)$ gravity that allows the inception of material terms dependent on $T$ in the gravitational action.
+As a novelty in the literature, we considered an exponential dependence for the trace of the energy-momentum tensor.

-We have used the Hubble data obtained by different age techniques applied to evolving galaxies and constrained the model parameters $\alpha $ and $\beta $ in our model as $\alpha =0.31006$ and $\beta =0.75461$, with minimum $\chi ^{2}=20.9546$ based on Bayesian statistics.
-Also, we have obtained the likelihood contours at $ 1\sigma $, $2\sigma $ and $3\sigma $ confidence levels using the OHD as shown in the $\alpha -\beta $ plane of Fig.\ref{fig:Contour-EXP}.
+We have used here the Hubble parameter data obtained by different age techniques applied to evolving galaxies and constrained the model parameters $\alpha $ and $\beta $ in our model respectively as $\alpha =0.265005$ and $\beta =0.800925$, with minimum $\chi ^{2}=31.6247$ based on Bayesian statistics.
+Moreover, we have obtained the likelihood contours at $1\sigma $, $2\sigma $ and $3\sigma $ confidence levels using the OHD as shown in the $\alpha -\beta $ plane of Figure \ref{fig:Contour-EXP}.
 We have compared our model with the $\Lambda $CDM model.
-We found that our model is fitting well the OHD with the constrained values of $\alpha$ and $\beta$ and does not deviate significantly from $\Lambda$CDM (see Fig.\ref{fig:hzerror}), though for higher values of redshift the present model clearly presents a better adjust with observations.
+We found that our model is fitting well the OHD with the constrained values of $\alpha$ and $\beta$ and does not deviate significantly from $\Lambda$CDM (see Figure \ref{fig:hzerror}), though for higher values of redshift the present model clearly presents a better adjust with observations.